lindanielcan/Single-Investment-Calculator/README.md

 In order to execute the project, please run main.py

+Features of each buttons explained below:

+* update button - you will need to enter investment ticker and investment start year so the program can calculate the annual average growth rate.
+The program will scrape through the internet to get some data for the investment.
+* calculate button - calculates some of financial results and show them in the result screen.
+* reset button - erase text in the widget.

 Feature that I will work on next: <br/>

 * Better UI design.